dwhelan/nested_validator/README.md

 end
 ```

-Well, here's the easiest way to set up a nested validation:
+Well, we can use a nested validation to do just that:

 ``` ruby
 class Parent < ParentBase